Physicslibrary/ARKit-Stereoscope/README.md

 "Add"

 To get trekOBJ.zip unzipped is complicated as there are many third-party iOS file manager apps.
 Unzipping trekOBJ.zip gives model.obj, terrain.mtl, and texture.png.
-Put these in locations where Playgrounds can access them.
+Put these in a location where Playgrounds can access them.

 Tip: If no third-party file manager, then Apple Files app can be used.